-SA Objectives Assumptions Sites that have an element of derelict, degraded and underused land within them will be scored as having a significant positive effect (++).
+SA Objectives Assumptions • Sites that have an element of derelict, degraded and underused land within them will be scored as having a significant positive effect (++).
 All other sites will be scored as having a neutral effect (N).
-6. Reduce the need to travel All types of site options to jobs and services Site Gracific Overtier 1 through sustainable Site Specific Question 1 integrated patterns of The notential for new residents (employees (visitors to use sustainable modes of travel (walking, sustaing, bus and rail) development, efficient use of existing sustainable The potential for new residents/ employees/ visitors to use sustainable modes of travel (walking, cycling, bus and rail) when travelling to and from the site has been assessed using TRACC accessibility planning software.
-Access to the modes of transport and increased opportunities Tonowing services has been calculated for Element District and overlaid with the site boundaries. for non-car travel.
+6. Reduce the need to travel to jobs and services All types of site options through sustainable integrated patterns of Site Specific Question 1 development, efficient use of existing sustainable modes of transport and The potential for new residents/ employees/ visitors to use sustainable modes of travel (walking, cycling, bus and rail) when travelling to and from the site has been assessed using TRACC accessibility planning software.
+Access to the following services has been calculated for Lichfield District and overlaid with the site boundaries: increased opportunities for non-car travel.
 Access to an hourly or better bus service within a 350m walk Access to a rail station within a 30 minute walk Access to a primary school within a 30 minute walk Access to a GP surgery within a 30 minute walk Access to employment within a 20 minute cycle ride For walking and cycling to be safe and attractive options the provision of footpaths for pedestrians and safe cycle facilities are required between the site and local services and facilities or residential areas.
 Safe cycle facilities include designated cycle routes, advisory cycle routes as defined in the Borough cycle map and local residential streets where traffic levels are low.
 Accessibility assessments include any commitments made through planning obligations or Lichfield District Local Plan Strategy 2008-2029.
 These include the provision of Lichfield Southern Bypass and associated walk and cycle infrastructure and provision of three primary schools within SDLs (see Local Plan Strategy 2008-2029 Policies Maps, Lichfield Inset 1).
 To have a significant positive (++) effect a site would have access by rail, bus, walk and cycle within the above parameters.
 To have a minor positive (+) effect a site would have access by walk and bus within the above parameters.